binsento42/Cathy/README.md

 Then run the server with 'python3 app.py <i>path-to-caf-files</i>'

-With your browser go to 'localhost:5000' and browse and search your caf files.
-In most windows it is possible to change the sort order.
+With your browser go to 'localhost:5000' and browse through your offline disks (caf files) and directories and perform a search.